Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 🔴 **Rule 4: Diabetes codes alone can be used to determine diagnosis dates, as including high HbA1cs and OHA/insulin scripts in the diagnosis date definition makes little difference.**

+For downstream data processing we have used diagnosis dates as determined by diabetes codes alone.

 &nbsp;